 Matthew 18:8-9 Wherefore if thy hand or thy foot offend thee, cut them off, and cast them from thee: it is better for thee to enter into life halt or maimed, rather than having two hands or two feet to be cast into everlasting fire.
 (9) And if thine eye offend thee, pluck it out, and cast it from thee: it is better for thee to enter into life with one eye, rather than having two eyes to be cast into hell fire.

-For our God is no respecter of persons whether Christian or not for He will render to every man according to his deeds.
+For our God is no respecter of persons for He will render to every Christian according to his deeds.
 Eternal life to those who obey the truth or hell for those who obey unrighteousness: